-- 57. A student who is beyond their statutory school leaving date but under the age of 18 on the start date of their course.
-See the section on EMAs for more information about maintenance funding for students under the age of 18. - 58.
+- 59. A student who is beyond their statutory school leaving date but under the age of 18 on the start date of their course will normally receive EMA funding.
+See the section on EMAs for more information about maintenance funding for students under the age of 18. - 60.
 Students under 18 may be considered for an away from parental home maintenance element payable from bursaries, subject to meeting the other eligibility criteria.
 This allowance is offered in addition to any EMA allowance.
-For further details refer to the Award Assessment Guidance paragraphs 35 to 37. - 59.
-Colleges may also consider students under 18 for study, travel and, where applicable, additional support needs awards if they meet the relevant eligibility criteria.
+For further details refer to the Award Assessment Guidance paragraphs 36 to 38.

+61. Colleges may also consider students under 18 for study, travel and additional support needs awards if they meet the relevant eligibility criteria.
 Subject to the circumstances of the student, this award can also include an allowance for an adult dependant.